The Circuit Playground

 will be subsidizing the cost of a single classroom kit for each teacher.

-- For teachers at schools with 50% or greater free/reduced price meals, the classroom kit will be 100% subsidized, resulting in no cost to the teacher, including shipping.
+For teachers in schools with 40% or greater free/reduced price meals, the classroom kit will be 100% subsidized, resulting in no cost to the teacher/school, including shipping.

 For teachers independently using the CS Discoveries curriculum